Tadpole (film): Release

-The film premiered at the 2002 Sundance Film Festival, where it was acquired by Miramax for $5 million dollars.
+The film premiered at the 2002 Sundance Film Festival, where it was acquired by Miramax for $5 million.

 The film made $3,200,241 worldwide; from $2,891,288 in North America and $308,953 in other territories.
 The film opened with $80,682 in its opening weekend (7/19-21) and raised 34% ($273,373) in the second weekend.

 Critical response

 On review aggregate website Rotten Tomatoes, 77% of critics, based on 108 collected reviews, gave the film a positive review.
 The site’s consensus states, "Presenting a sexual awakening with surprising candor, Tadpole is a spiky coming of age tale that benefits from a deeply felt performance by Aaron Stanford and a script that is unafraid to wade into morally choppy waters."

 Though some critics cited the film's modest filming methods as drawbacks, multiple reviews praised the performances.
 Stephen Holden of The New York Times wrote, "Were it not for the charm of Mr. Stanford...Oscar might have emerged as an insufferably pretentious hothouse flower.
 But the actor (23 when the movie was made) flawlessly captures his character's aching, doe-eyed sincerity and yearning goodness."
 Holden added "At its most endearing, the film conveys the same intense identification with Oscar's thoughts and mood swings that Mr. Salinger brought to his legendary character, and its adolescent-eyed view of Manhattan's Upper East Side as a glowing, mysterious wonderland is deeply Salinger-esque."

-Lisa Schwarzbaum of Entertainment Weekly concurred, stating "The best instinct of director Gary Winick (The Tic Code) and screenwriters Heather McGowan and Niels Mueller is to emphasize old-fashioned courtliness in this likable comedy -- good manners that go a long way toward convincing viewers the movie's got something fresh to say even while it's set in familiar territory."
+Lisa Schwarzbaum of Entertainment Weekly concurred, stating "The best instinct of director Gary Winick (The Tic Code) and screenwriters Heather McGowan and Niels Mueller is to emphasize old-fashioned courtliness in this likable comedy – good manners that go a long way toward convincing viewers the movie's got something fresh to say even while it's set in familiar territory."